Before You Step Off the Trail...

 Please consider that these lava flows and features are thousands of years old and easily damaged by off-trail travel.
-In addition, park regulations prohibit off trail travel around the North Crater Flow and Spatter Cones areas (see maps on trailhead signs to identify specific closure areas).
+In addition, park regulations prohibit off-trail travel around the North Crater Flow and Spatter Cones/Big Craters areas (see maps on trailhead signs, or at the following link, to identify specific closure areas).

 You are also quite fragile and easily damaged by sharp and abrasive lava rock!
 Taking a fall will almost certainly result in cuts and scrapes.
 When hiking on trails we encourage you to slow down and use caution.
 Sturdy shoes (no sandals) and long pants are highly recommended.
 When exploring caves a hat or helmet for head protection and a flashlight are a must.
 Thank you for helping to protect your Monument and yourself!